Purpose

 Managers will ensure that:

-10. They hold accountability for ensuring that the policy is fully embedded within their areas of responsibility in accordance with the Safeguarding Implementation Standards and PIA procedures
+10. This policy is fully embedded within their areas of responsibility in accordance with the Safeguarding Implementation Standards and PIA safeguarding procedures.

-11. Children, programme participants and communities, who are direct beneficiaries of PIA, are made aware of the provisions of this policy and code to ensure they have the confidence and ability to report any incidents occurring against children and programme participants
+11. Children, programme participants and communities in which we work are made aware of the provisions of this policy and code to ensure they have the confidence and ability to report any safeguarding concerns and/or incidents occurring against children and programme participants.

 12. They support and develop systems which maintains an environment which is safe for, and prevents violence against children and programme participants; and

-13. All PIA Participants, who have reported child protection concerns or are accused of harming a child are given appropriate care, support and protection in dealing with all aspects of the case including any safety concerns and potential reprisals which may arise from the incident or from the reporting of such concerns.
+13. All PIA Participants, who have reported child safeguarding concerns or are alleged to have harmed a child or a programme participant are given appropriate care, support and protection in dealing with all aspects of the case including any safety concerns and potential reprisals which may arise from the incident or from the reporting of such concerns.

 Executive Leadership Team will ensure that:

-16. The Executive Leadership Team reviews all safeguarding incidents on a quarterly basis.
+16. The Executive Leadership Team reviews all organisational safeguarding risks and incidents on a regular basis.

 Reporting